Inspired by Nature,

 Peptidyl Transferase Center

-The OPPs bind precisely and optimally within the Peptidyl Transferase Center (PTC) of the ribosome, disrupting protein synthesis and rendering bacteria non-viable.
+OPPs bind optimally within the Peptidyl Transferase Center (PTC) of the ribosome, disrupting protein synthesis and rendering bacteria non-viable.

 The OPP Class of Antibacterials